Run desktop applications¶

-When you launch bash in this way you will not get any specific feedback to confirm that you are now inside the container.
-You can check
+When you launch Bash in this way you will not get any specific feedback to confirm being inside the container.

-ls / to confirm for yourself that you are inside the container.
-The listing of
+ls / to confirm for yourself you are actually inside the container.

-ls / will be different inside and outside of the container.
+ls / will be different inside and outside the container.

 Accessing SD card¶

-In order to access your SD-card or any other part of the regular filesystem from inside your libertine container you must create a bind mount.
+To access your SD-card or any other part of the regular filesystem from inside your Libertine container you must create a bind mount.

 libertine-container-manager configure -i CONTAINER-IDENTIFIER -b add -p /media/phablet/ID-OF-SD

-You can also make deep links in case you only want parts of your SD-card available in the container.
-In this case just the entire path to the directory you want to bind mount:
+You can also make deep links if you only want parts of your SD-card available in the container.
+In this case just add the entire path to the directory you want to bind mount:

 libertine-container-manager configure -i CONTAINER-IDENTIFIER -b add -p /media/phablet/ID-OF-SD/directory/you/want

-This will not allow the container access to any of the directories earlier in the path for anything other than accessing your mounted directory.
+This will not give the container access to any of the directories earlier in the path for anything other than accessing your mounted directory.

-In order to use the SD-card as extra space for your container, make sure first to format it using ext4 or similar.
-There is a mis-feature in udisk2 that mounts SD-cards (showexec) that ensures only files ending in .bat, .exe or .com can be executed from the drive if it is (v)fat formatted.
-This has been changed in other distributions allowing any file to have execute priviliges, but not ubuntu.
-The reccomended workaround is to add a udev rule to control how to mount a card with a given id, but since the udev rules are on the read only port on touch, this is not possible.
+In order to use the SD card as extra space for your container, make sure to first format it using ext4 or similar.
+There is a mis-feature in UDisks2 that mounts SD-cards (showexec), ensuring only files ending in .bat, .exe or .com can be executed from the drive if it is (V)FAT formatted.
+This has been changed in other distributions, allowing any file to have execute priviliges, but not in Ubuntu.
+The recommended workaround is to add a udev rule to control how to mount a card with a given ID, but since the udev rules are on the read-only port on Ubuntu Touch, this is not possible.

 alias git='libertine-launch -i CONTAINER-IDENTIFIER git' alias screenfetch='libertine-launch -i CONTAINER-IDENTIFIER screenfetch'

 A display server coordinates input and output of an operating system.
-Most Linux distributions today use the X server.
 Ubuntu Touch does not use X, but a new display server called Mir.
-This means that standard X applications are not directly compatible with Ubuntu Touch.
+This means standard X applications are not directly compatible with Ubuntu Touch.
 A compatibility layer called XMir resolves this.
 Libertine relies on XMir to display desktop applications.

 Another challenge is that Ubuntu Touch system updates are released as OTA images.
-A consequence of this is that the root filesystem is read only.
-Libertine provides a container with a read-write filesystem to allow the installation of regular Linux desktop applications.
+As a consequence of this the root filesystem is read-only.
+Libertine provides a container with a read-write filesystem to allow installation of regular Linux desktop applications.